SaltyAom/nextjs-preactX/README.md

 ```

 ## To migrate from existed project
-We need to add next.js add preact
+We need to add next.js and preact

 ```bash
 yarn add next preact@10 preact-render-to-string preact-ssr-prepass module-alias